List of Justin Bieber live performances

-Canadian singer and songwriter Justin Bieber has released several albums since his debut in 2009, leading to four concert tours (all of them worldwide), and numerous TV and award show performances.
+Canadian singer Justin Bieber has released several albums since his debut in 2009, leading to four concert tours (all of them worldwide), and numerous TV and award show performances.
 He first released an extended play titled My World in November 2009.
 The EP was promoted throughout 2009 with performances at several award ceremonies and television shows, including the Summer Rush and the Jingle Ball, as well as his first promotional tour, the Urban Behavior Tour.
-In 2009, Bieber also served as the opening act on selected dates of Taylor Swift's Fearless Tour.
+In 2009, Bieber was also the opening act on selected dates of Taylor Swift's Fearless Tour.
 In March 2010, he released his first studio album, My World 2.0, which included the hit single "Baby."
 A tour in support of the album, titled the My World Tour, began in June 2010 and ended in October 2011 after 127 shows.
 In February 2011, he released his first documentary film, Never Say Never.
 The soundtrack to the film was released the same day.
 Nine months later, in November 2011, he released Under the Mistletoe, his first Christmas album.

 In June 2012, Bieber released his second studio album, Believe.
 The album was promoted through several performances, including the iHeartRadio MuchMusic Video Awards and the Summertime Ball.
 The Believe Tour, supporting the album, began in the United States in September 2012 and concluded in December 2013 in Australia after 155 concerts.
 In January 2013, the acoustic version of the album was released.
 In December 2013, Bieber released his second compilation album, Journals.
 No tour in support of Journals was booked, and it was not promoted.

 Three and a half years later, Bieber released his third studio album, Purpose, in November 2015.
 The album was promoted through various award show performances, including the 2015 MTV Video Music Awards and the American Music Awards.
 The Purpose World Tour began in Seattle in March 2016.
 Bieber began performing in stadiums starting with the Latin American leg in February 2017.
 The tour was initially scheduled to end in Singapore in October 2017 but concluded in July 2017 instead due to mental and physical exhaustion.
 According to Pollstar, the Purpose World Tour grossed $163.3 million and sold 1,761,642 tickets in 2016, and the 29 shows in 2017 grossed $93.7 million with 1,043,839 tickets sold.
 Overall, the tour had a total gross of $257 million and an attendance of 2,805,481 across 162 shows.
-In November 2017, it was reported that a 17-year-old British boy had planned a terror attack on a Justin Bieber concert in Cardiff in the name of Islamic State, weeks after the Manchester Arena bombing following an Ariana Grande concert.
-Fortunately, no fatal incidents occurred.